Esther Bubley: Life and career

 Esther Bubley was born in Phillips, Wisconsin, the fourth of five children of Russian Jewish immigrants Louis and Ida Bubley.
 In 1936, while Esther was a senior at Central High School in Superior, Wisconsin, the photo magazine Life first hit the newsstands.
 Inspired by the magazine, and particularly by the pictures of the Great Depression produced by the Farm Security Administration, she developed a passion for photojournalism and documentary photography.
 As editor-in-chief of the yearbook, she sought to emulate the style of Life.
 After high school, Bubley spent two years at Superior State Teachers College (now the University of Wisconsin–Superior) before enrolling in the one-year photography program at the Minneapolis School of Art (now the Minneapolis College of Art and Design).

 After college in 1941, Bubley moved to Washington, D.C. seeking work as a photographer.
 Failing to find a job in Washington, Bubley moved to New York City.
 During the 1941 Christmas season, she landed a position at Vogue in New York, but she didn't like the work.
 Early in 1942, she returned to Washington when she was offered a job as a microfilmer for the National Archives and Records Administration.

 In the fall of 1942, Roy Stryker hired her as a darkroom assistant at the Office of War Information (OWI), where his photographic unit had recently been transferred from the Farm Security Administration.
 With the encouragement of Stryker, and some of the more senior photographers, she moved to taking pictures for the OWI historical section, documenting life on the home front during the war.
 Her most challenging assignment was a noted series on the bus system in the Midwest and South.

 In late 1943, when Stryker left the OWI to work on a public relations project for the Standard Oil Company (New Jersey), she accompanied him, along with other photographers, including Gordon Parks and John Vachon.
 The Bus Story series she produced for Standard Oil, a reprise of her earlier Bus Story for the OWI, earned the award for Best Picture Sequence in the Encyclopædia Britannica/University of Missouri School of Journalism "News Pictures of the Year" in 1948.
 During this period, she was briefly married to Edwin Locke, Stryker's administrative chief, but they soon divorced.

 By 1947, Bubley was expanding her horizons beyond Stryker and Standard Oil.
 She began working for the Children's Bureau, a federal child welfare agency.
 Over the next several years, she contributed thousands of images to their files, and her work appeared on more than thirty covers of their journal The Child.

+In 1948, Bubley was hired by the Chicago, Burlington and Quincy Railroad, along with Russell Lee, to document the social and economic impact of the railroad.
+Together they producing over 3000 negatives of daily life along the railroad.